KhronosGroup/UnityGLTF/README.md

 ### KHR_animation_pointer support

-UnityGLTF supports exporting animations with the KHR_animation_pointer extension.
+UnityGLTF supports importing and exporting animations with the KHR_animation_pointer extension.
 The core glTF spec only allows animation node transforms and blend shape weights, while this extension allows animating arbitrary properties in the glTF file – including material and object properties, even in custom extensions and script components.

 Exporting with KHR_animation_pointer can be turned on in `Project Settings > UnityGLTF` by enabling the KHR_animation_pointer plugin.

 > **Note:** The exported files can be viewed with Gestaltor, Babylon Sandbox, and Needle Engine, but currently not with three.js / model-viewer.
 See https://github.com/mrdoob/three.js/pull/24108.
-They can also not be reimported into UnityGLTF at this point.

 ## Blend Shape Export